bus710/golang-dev-env-setting/README.md

 }
 ```

-After the writing is done, run it
+After the writing is done, run it in the terminal.

 ```
 go run hello.go